Ebenezer Creek: Ebenezer Creek massacre

-On December 8, 1864, the Union XIV Corps, under Brigadier General Jefferson C. Davis, reached the western bank of Ebenezer Creek.
-While Davis' engineers began assembling a pontoon bridge for the crossing, Wheeler's cavalry approached close enough to conduct sporadic shelling of the Union lines.
-By midnight the bridge was ready, and Davis's 14,000 men began their crossing.
-Over 600 freed people were anxious to cross with them, but Davis ordered his provost marshal to prevent this.
-The freedmen were told that they would be able to cross after a Confederate force in front had been dispersed.
+On December 8, 1864, the XIV Corps of Major General William Tecumseh Sherman's Union Army, under Brigadier General Jefferson C. Davis, reached the western bank of Ebenezer Creek.
+While Davis's engineers began assembling a pontoon bridge for the crossing, Wheeler's cavalry approached close enough to conduct sporadic shelling of the Union lines.
+The Confederate scouts of General Wheeler's army had shadowed Sherman's March to the Sea campaign, preying on the stragglers in the crowd of "contrabands", a term which referred to escaped slaves during the war.
+These refugees had joined the Union Army after escaping slavery in hopes of food and protection.
+By midnight the bridge was ready, and in the early morning of December 9, Davis's 14,000 men began their crossing.
+Over 600 freed people were anxious to cross with them, but Davis forbade the passage of contrabands due to the possibility of combat ahead.
 In reality, no such force existed.
 As the last Union soldiers reached the eastern bank on the morning of December 9, Davis's engineers abruptly cut the bridge loose and drew it up onto the shore.

 On realizing their plight, a panic set in amongst the freedmen, who knew that Confederate cavalry were nearby.
 They "hesitated briefly, impacted by a surge of pressure from the rear, then stampeded with a rush into the icy water, old and young alike, men and women and children, swimmers and non-swimmers, determined not to be left behind."
 In the uncontrolled, terrified crush, many quickly drowned.
 On the eastern bank, some of Davis's soldiers made an effort to help those that they could reach, wading into the water as far as they dared.
 Others felled trees into the water.
 Several of the freedmen lashed logs together into a crude raft, which they used to rescue those they could and then to ferry others across the stream.

-While these efforts were under way, scouts from Wheeler's cavalry arrived, fired briefly at the soldiers on the far bank, and left to summon Wheeler's full force.
+While these efforts were underway, scouts from Wheeler's cavalry arrived, fired briefly at the soldiers on the far bank, and left to summon Wheeler's full force.
 Officers from the XIV Corps ordered their men to leave the scene, and the march was resumed.
-The freedmen continued their frantic efforts to ferry as many as possible across the stream on the makeshift raft, but when Wheeler's cavalry arrived in force, those refugees who had not made it to the eastern bank, or drowned in the attempt, were enslaved once more.
+The freedmen continued their frantic efforts to ferry as many as possible across the stream on the makeshift raft, but when Wheeler's cavalry arrived in force, those refugees who had not made it to the eastern bank or had not drowned in the attempt were slaughtered or crushed by the stampeding horses of the Confederate cavalry.
+Those that survived were returned to slavery.